The Queer Variety Show

 Queer Variety Shows for the rest of 2025

 Image description: This is an invitation for the Queer Variety Show.
-The background is a rainbow of paint like marks going diagonally across the page.
+The background is lots of pieces of pasta that are yellow, red, green and orange.
 It has several text boxes and logos.
 There is a Smith's Alternative logo, an Arachne Art logo and an ACT Government logo.
 The text is black in white boxes: Text: The Queer Variety Show, 22nd July, 7pm to 9pm-ish, Smith's Alternative, tickets $20/25.

 This is a relaxed show, feel free to wear whatever you are comfortable in, whether it be your Pjs or an evening gown.
 It also means you can move around during the show if you need to.